u3a

 Twenty species seen or heard on this lovely summer stroll around the lake and through the oak woodland.
 Impressive reedbeds and nesting site for the Grey Heron, as well as Little Egret and a family of Mute Swans.

-Possible Future Trips Planned:
+Future Trips Planned:

 Dungeness - geese and winter visitors